 Add pumpkin puree, coconut milk, and red curry paste, and bring to boil.

 Blend with immersion blender until smooth.
-Alternately, puree soup in blender in small batches.
+Alternately, puree soup in blender in small batches, making sure to vent the blender.
 Return to pot and bring to simmer.

-Serve hot, garnished with toasted pumpkin seed oil and toasted pumpkin seeds, if desired.
+Serve hot, garnished with pepitas and chopped cilantro, if desired.